CedricLeon/Survey_RS-ML-FPGA/README.md

 ```
 `create_datapoints_df.py` can also be run with different verbose levels (`-v`, `-vv`, or `-vvv`) to see more details.

 Refer to these scripts for more details about their features.
-At a high-level [create_articles_df.py](src/Zotero_data_processing/create_articles_df.py) simply fetches all article from a collection and formats it to a Dataframe.
+At a high-level [create_articles_df.py](src/Zotero_data_processing/create_articles_df.py) simply fetches all articles from a collection and formats it to a Dataframe.
 It also has some checking/filtering mechanisms to spot mistakes in the tagging process.
 The pre-processing happens in [create_datapoints_df.py](src/Zotero_data_processing/create_datapoints_df.py) where all the tags from each article are parsed and experiments are extracted from the studies.

-> Keep in mind that, as the second script already parses Zotero tags, it will result in an error if your implementation does not have exactly the same structure than ours
+> Keep in mind that, as the second script already parses Zotero tags, it will result in an error if your implementation does not have exactly the same structure as ours.

 ##  Acknowledgement
 ***
 Thanks to [Ivica Obadic](https://github.com/IvicaObadic) and [Adrian Höhl](https://orcid.org/0000-0003-3380-4489) for the early tips of the project, especially about PRISMA and Zotero.

-This repository benefited from the use of GitHub Copilot (o1-preview), which assited by proposing code snippets, especially for `matplotlib` figure rendering.
+This repository benefited from the use of GitHub Copilot (o1-preview), which assisted by proposing code snippets, especially for `matplotlib` figure rendering.